 Keep a Consistent Sleep Routine

-This is something that I personally do and it helps me not only stay productive but also get a good night’s rest.
+This is something that I do and it helps me not only stay productive but also get a good night’s rest.
 Setting a sleep schedule is very important if you want to maintain high-quality sleep.
 In addition to higher quality, you will also fall asleep a lot faster when you hit the pillow.

 Setting an alarm for bedtime is something that doesn’t sound very appealing or adult, but, it can drastically help with sleep quality.
 It also stops those times when you get angry or frustrated because you wish you had fallen asleep earlier the night before.
 If this sounds like you, then try setting a bedtime alarm.

 Maintaining the sleep schedule throughout the week is also very important, and this doesn’t mean you can skip out weekends.
 Many of us will have a work wake-up and bedtime but will change it to something easier at the weekend.
-This is actually not great for your sleep quality and can make things a lot harder for you when you have to rise on that Monday morning.
+This is not great for your sleep quality and can make things a lot harder for you when you have to rise on that Monday morning.
 This situation is similar to jet-lag, where your body is not used to the changing time zones.

 Condition Sleep and Your Bed

 What I mean by this is that you need to condition yourself so you associate the bed with sleep.
 This follows the laws of behavioral psychology, which states you can associate an action and an object together with repetition.
 If you only use your bed for sleep (and sex) then, later down the line, you will find that when you get into bed your body will instantly start to relax.
-Try it, it’s actually very cool!
+Try it, it’s very cool!

 The consistency also runs into what you do before bed and how you power down so you get the best sleep possible.
-There are a ton of ways you can prepare for a high-quality sleep, and they will be explored in the following paragraph.
+There are a ton of ways you can prepare for a night of high-quality sleep, and they will be explored in the following paragraph.

 Prepare For Bed the Right Way